magcius/noclip.website/src/Descent1_2/INFO.md

 ## Stretch goodies

-- [ ] Use proper quad lighting interpolation when the two tris for a side are roughly planar.
-This is what the original game does, but it's tricky to do in GL with tri primitives.
+- [x] Use proper quad lighting interpolation when the two tris for a side are roughly planar
 - [ ] Animate doors when camera gets close (open when close, close when far away)?
 - [ ] Animate robots when camera gets close?
 - [ ] Implement triggers for opening/closing doors, etc.?